To add video, follow this guide. But first, make sure you have the technical part in order!

 Or the other way around, exporting a 25fps video to 30fps will mean that the NLEs (Non-linear Editing Software) renderer will have to invent or fill the frames that never existed.

 Beware of really high resolutions such as 2K and 4K.
-The resolutions can have an impact on the performance of your flipbook, as well as render them useless on a mobile experience as they will simply not play.
-We recommend using 720P on most cases, to have a smooth experience.
+The resolutions can have an impact on the performance of your flipbook, as well as render them useless on a mobile experience, as they will simply not play.
+We recommend using 720P in most cases, to have a smooth experience.

 In cases where you have high-resolution videos, we recommend embedding them through YouTube or Vimeo.
 As the video will be down scaled depending on the viewers' hardware.

-Please note that the maximum allowed file size in iPaper Media library is 1GB!
+Please note that the maximum allowed video file size in iPaper Media library is 250MB!